Hurulu Wewa Reservoir (හුරුළු වැව)

 History of Hurulu Wewa Reservoir

-The last paragraph (Chapter XXXVII-47:50) of Mahawamsa, the Great Chronicle of Sri Lanka, describes “To make (the land) more fertile, he (King Mahasena) made sixteen reservoirs, the Manihira (Minneriya Reservoir), the Mahagama (Tissa Reservoir), the Challura (Huruluwewa Reservoir), the Khanu, the Mahamani, the Kokavata, the Dhammaramma-tank , the Kumbalaka and the Vahana, besides the Rattamalakandaka (Padaviya Wewa Reservoir), the tank Tissavaddhamanaka that of Velangavitthi, that of Mahagallaka, the Clra-tank and the Mahadaragallaka and the Kalapasana-tank.
+The last paragraph (Chapter XXXVII-47:50) of Mahawamsa, the Great Chronicle of Sri Lanka, describes “To make (the land) more fertile, he (King Mahasena) made sixteen reservoirs: the Manihira (Minneriya Reservoir), the Mahagama (Tissa Reservoir), the Challura (Huruluwewa Reservoir), the Khanu, the Mahamani, the Kokavata, the Dhammaramma-tank, the Kumbalaka and the Vahana, besides the Rattamalakandaka (Padaviya Wewa Reservoir), the tank Tissavaddhamanaka, that of Velangavitthi, that of Mahagallaka, the Clra-tank, the Mahadaragallaka and the Kalapasana-tank.
 These are the sixteen tanks…)

-The Rajawaliya (a historical chronicle of Sinhalese Kings) recounts how the King “employed demons in his service” to build reservoirs, utilizing “the labour of demons at night and of men during the day.”
+The Rajawaliya (a historical chronicle of Sinhalese kings) recounts how the king “employed demons in his service” to build reservoirs, utilizing “the labor of demons at night and of men during the day.”
 This is how Challura Vapi of old, also known as Surulla or Surulu (in Sinhalese), and the modern Hurulu Wewa came into existence.
 Later, the Pujavaliya refers to King Dhatusena constructing Surulu Wewa, likely as part of restoration efforts.
 (Arumugam, 1955)

 References